No Annual Fee Credit Cards

 Consider the following factors before signing up.

 • Interest rates.
 Look for a card with competitive interest rates to save on finance charges.
-If the card has an introductory offer, check what it reverts to.
+If the card has an introductory offer, check what rate it reverts to.

 • Additional fees.
 While the annual fee may be waived, don't forget to check what the other fees are, such as late payment fees or foreign transaction fees.